 Now you know what a modern intranet solution is and why it’s important.
 So how do you build one?
 Here’s a list of essential features for your modern intranet, from search functionality to cloud-based systems…

-Do embrace the cloud
+Embrace the cloud

 Cloud-based workplace solutions enjoy many benefits over on-premise alternatives, one of the most significant being remote access.
 With 80% of businesses engaging in some form of hybrid working, remote access has never been more important.1

 The private cloud is the obvious modern upgrade to the intranet.
 It provides a private and secure connection to applications, files and resources.
 However, the public cloud offers scalability and simplicity, making it an increasingly popular choice.
-With the public cloud, you avoid the need to invest in any on-premises infrastructure, and can scale up or down on-demand.
+With the public cloud, you avoid the need to invest in any on-premises infrastructure and can scale up or down on demand.

 Traditionally, private clouds are considered more secure.
 However, increased security standards in data centres and improved encryption have significantly reduced public cloud security concerns.2 Unless you require specific and costly security measures, the public cloud is a safe, reliable and easy way to introduce flexibility to your intranet.
 It shouldn’t be a surprise that the cloud services market is projected to reach an all-time high of £282 billion in 2022, a 40% increase from 2020 numbers.3

-Strategies to help:
+Strategies to help

-With 94% of businesses using the cloud in 2022, this transition should be within practical reach.
-However, you need to remember that your cloud-based intranet isn’t going to be able to provide easy remote access to a legacy application still hosted on-premise.
+With 94% of businesses using the cloud in 2022, this transition should be within practical reach.4 However, you need to remember that your cloud-based intranet isn’t going to be able to provide easy remote access to a legacy application still hosted on-premise.